bernieleecy/trim-pep-combined-analysis/README.md

 # Snakemake workflow: trim-pep-combined-analysis

 A snakemake workflow for analysing combinations of TRIM–peptide simulations.
-Most often used for collating T24, T33A and T33B data.
+Most often used for collating T24, T33A and T33B data for the thesis.

 Here, I still use `snake_env`, similar to other workflows.